 Add Academic Resume Keywords Targeted to a Literacy Coach position:

-After writing a strong resume profile that outlines your key strengths in the area of education literacy coaching, you have to make sure that you also add a list of resume keywords.
+After writing a strong resume profile that outlines your key strengths in education literacy coaching, you have to make sure that you also add a list of resume keywords.

-These keywords will help your resume be read by more principals.
-Since most schools now scan applicant’s resumes with a computer program that targets certain information, you need to make sure your resume contains as much of this information as possible to increase your chances of your resume getting read.
+These keywords will help more principals read your resume.
+Since most schools now scan applicants’ resumes with a computer program that targets certain information, you need to make sure your resume contains as much of this information as possible to increase your resume’s chances of getting read.

 Incorporate all of Your Job-Related Skills:

-Throughout your entire resume, you should be including items that showcase your relevant knowledge and expertise in education literacy coaching.
+You should include items that showcase your relevant knowledge and expertise in education literacy coaching throughout your entire resume.
 First, read a sample job posting if you can.
 This will let you know what schools are looking for.
 Try to incorporate as many of the items they are looking for into your resume.

 Outside of direct experience, this can include English language arts and literacy teaching experience, tutoring experience, related degrees and certifications, literacy courses and professional development training, related volunteer or community activities.
-As well, if you lack direct experience, highlight your ability to mentor and coach teachers, model lesson plans, provide constructive feedback, develop educational resources, and research and implement innovative instructional practices.
+If you lack direct experience, highlight your ability to mentor and coach teachers, model lesson plans, provide constructive feedback, develop educational resources, and research and implement innovative instructional practices.

 Include all of Your Relevant Work Experience:

-If you already have experience as an education literacy coach it should be at the front and center on your resume.
+If you already have experience as an education literacy coach, it should be at the front and center of your resume.
 These positions should be the most detailed and take up the most real estate on your resume.
-Make sure to include accomplishments that are quantifiable and utilize strong action verbs to show what you did in these past positions.
+Make sure to include quantifiable accomplishments and utilize strong action verbs to show what you did in these past positions.

-If you have yet to hold an education literacy coaching position, then you will need to rely on your other teaching experiences.
-If you have a background in English language arts and/or in teaching leadership these experiences will need to be highlighted the most.
+If you have yet to hold an education literacy coaching position, you will need to rely on your other teaching experiences.
+If you have a background in English language arts and/or teaching leadership, these experiences will need to be highlighted the most.

 Don’t Forget to Include all of Your Academic Qualifications:

 Add all of your degrees, certifications, licenses, training, and courses into your literacy coach resume, not just the ones you have acquired recently.
 Don’t make the mistake of potentially leaving important information off of your resume.
-Just because something is directly related to literacy coaching, doesn’t mean that schools won’t be interested in it.
-Schools may want to know you are a well-rounded educator with training and schooling in a variety of educational areas.
+Just because something is directly related to literacy coaching doesn’t mean that schools won’t be interested.
+Schools may want to know you are a well-rounded educator with training and schooling in various educational areas.

 Proofread Your Literacy Coach Resume:

-One of the most important things you need to do when you are writing a literacy coach resume is proofread for any grammatical or spelling issues.
+One of the most important things you need to do when writing a literacy coach resume is to proofread for any grammatical or spelling issues.
 Don’t miss out on a job interview because you were careless with typing it up!

 If you’d like more information or assistance with getting your resume written, contact Candace today.
 She can help you with your resume, cover letter, philosophy statement, interview coaching, or any other aspect of your job search.